RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 ## Phage serves as a mutator

 ### Mu phage
-- Mu phage was discovered in late 1950s.
-It inserts into bacterial genome randomly, which resembles the "controlling elements" of maize more closely than any other bacterial episome
+- Mu phage was discovered in the late 1950s.
+It inserts into the bacterial genome randomly, which resembles the "controlling elements" of maize more closely than any other bacterial episome
-- On rare cases, it will excise itself from the genome to restore orginal function of the operon at that inserting site.
-However, it also copies itselft and inserted into a new site without leaving its original location.
-(It is worth to see if our lysogens have mutiple DMS3 prophages) Therefore, it is a transposible phages using the replicative transposition strategy.
+- In rare cases, it will excise itself from the genome to restore the original function of the operon at that inserting site.
+However, it also copies itself and is inserted into a new site without leaving its original location.
+(It is worth seeing if our lysogens have mutiple DMS3 prophages) Therefore, it is a transposable phage using the replicative transposition strategy.
 - The very early identified transposition mechanisms for Mu is known as Shapiro model, which is the first example of non-homologous, strands joining, yet somewhat site-specific recombination.
 It has been 30 years after this first model, and many more mechanisms of transposition have been revealed.

 ## Professors in phage study